In-ice Radio Signatures of Cosmic Ray Particle Cascades: Radiation energy

 \subsection{Scaling with the zenith angle}

 ~ We also studied the dependency of the in-air and in-ice radiation energies with the shower zenith angle.
 In the left-hand panel of Fig.~\ref{fig:RadEvszen} we show the radiation energy associated to each channel of both the in-air and in-ice emissions, as a function of the shower zenith angle, for simulations with primary energy $E=10^{\rm 17.5}\, \rm eV$.
 We observe two opposite behaviors between the in-air and the in-ice component.
 For all channels, the in-air radiation energy increases with the increasing zenith angle, while the in-ice radiation energy decreases.
-The trend for the in-ice component is related to the fact that for inclined showers the in-air $X_{\rm max}$ to shower core distance is larger, which results in a lower ground particle energy and a lower radiation energy as discussed in Section~\ref{sec:RadEscaling}.
+The trend for the in-ice component is related to the fact that for inclined showers the in-air $X_{\rm max}$ to ice surface distance is larger, which results in a lower ground particle energy and a lower radiation energy as discussed in Section~\ref{sec:RadEscaling}.
 Because of this dependency, the radio emission from the in-ice component becomes barely detectable for showers with a zenith angle of $50^{\circ}$ (except for the most energetic events) and even weaker for more inclined showers.
+We note that error bars related to shower to shower fluctuations are larger for the in-ice component than the in-air one, since the in-ice emission varies more rapidly when the air shower maximum fluctuates due to its exponential dependency with the ground-$X_{\rm max}$ distance evidenced in Section~\ref{sec:RadEscaling}.

 For the in-air component, an overall increase of the radiation energy is expected for two main reasons.
 First, inclined showers develop at higher altitudes (Fig.~\ref{fig:XmaxCharac}), where the lower air density enhances the transverse-current emission (discussion Section~\ref{sec:LDF}).
 Moreover, the geomagnetic emission scales with $\sin{\alpha}$, with $\alpha$ the so-called geomagnetic angle between the shower and the local magnetic field directions.
 In Greenland’s near-vertical magnetic field this angle grows with zenith, further enhancing the radiation energy.
 Additionally, channel-dependent effects are expected as the geomagnetic emission is linearly polarized along the $-\mathbf{v} \times \mathbf{B}$ direction.
 This direction initially corresponds to the $y$-axis for a vertical shower, but gets projected into the $x$ and $z$ directions when the shower gets inclined, therefore enhancing the signal in these channels.